bramha574/MyScripts/README.md

     monitorProcess.sh   -- To monitor the processes that are running. monitorDiskusage.sh -- To monitor the disk usage. createFiles         -- To create files for every 10 seconds.
-(Ctrl + C to stop the execution of the script.)
+(Ctrl + C to stop the execution of the script.) deployWar.sh        -- To deploy war files on to apache tomcat server.

 Accordingly you can set the cron jobs for these files.\